GSA-TTS/identity-handbook/_articles/statuspage-process.md

 ## StatusPage Admins

-A link to the StatusPage management site and the list of StatusPage Admins is available in the [Handbook Appendix](https://docs.google.com/document/d/1ZMpi7Gj-Og1dn-qUBfQHqLc1Im7rUzDmIxKn11DPJzk/edit#heading=h.1c3ohc5eqn5r)
+The list of StatusPage Admins is available in the [Handbook Appendix](https://docs.google.com/document/d/1ZMpi7Gj-Og1dn-qUBfQHqLc1Im7rUzDmIxKn11DPJzk/edit#heading=h.1c3ohc5eqn5r)

 You can ask for help from a StatusPage admin by using the Slack group `@login-statuspagers`.

-The remaining content is for StatusPage admins.
+The remaining content is for StatusPage admins using the [StatusPage Manager][statuspage-manager].

 ## What to Share and What Not to Share